aleph-fbk/aleph-fbk.github.io/_tools/CryptoAC.md

 # tools:                          # List of IDs of related tools
 #     -

 projects:                         # List of IDs of related projects
     - SERICS

-collaborations:                   # List of IDs of related collaborations
+# collaborations:                 # List of IDs of related collaborations
-    - ST
+#     -

 people:
     - StefanoBerlato